There are now 3 possible online modes for units:

 - Students are able to (1) contrast and compare theories of management and organisations, demonstrating an understanding of their historical development; (2) identify the key factors in the organisation's external and internal environment that impact on how managers and organisations work; (3) demonstrate an awareness of ethics, social responsibility and sustainability when managing people and organisations; (4) detail the major management functions and skills, including communication, human resources and motivation skills, and roles in relation to the management of people in organisations; (5) describe the process by which change is introduced into organisations and how innovation can be fostered; and (6) locate, utilise and reference a range of information sources proficiently.

-- Typically this unit is assessed in the following ways: (1) participation; (2) assignments; and (3) examinations.
+- Indicative assessments in this unit are as follows: (1) participation; (2) assignments; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - lectures/tutorials/seminars/workshops: up to 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.